-Building notably on these properties, scientists are developing the technological field called the Quantum Information Systems (QIS), composed of Quantum sensing and metrology, Quantum communication and Quantum computing and simulation, to which can be added research in Quantum materials.
+Building notably on these properties, scientists are developing the technological field called the Quantum Information Science (QIS), composed of Quantum sensing and metrology, Quantum communication and Quantum computing and simulation, to which can be added research in Quantum materials.
 We shall more particularly focus here on Quantum computing.

-Understanding the Quantum Information Systems
+Understanding Quantum Information Science

 Quantum computing and simulation